 Selling your business fast is never the preferred option.
-Unfortunately, making a quick deal may come with strings attached, like a lower price or compromises around future business location and how the company will be run.
+Unfortunately, making a quick deal during this business exit strategy may come with strings attached, like a lower price or compromises around future business location and how the company will be run.

 Knowing what these options are and the specific give and take choices involved will make your decision easier.
 Here, we’ll go through the details of the potential considerations and how they can affect how fast your business will sell.

 Looking for a handy checklist that will walk you through all that’s needed when preparing your business for sale?
 We’ve created one with all you need – and you can download it here.

 How long does it take to sell a business?

 It’s worth having a benchmark of how fast a business sells on average.

 If you ask most business brokers how long it takes to sell a business, they are likely to give you a ballpark of 12 months.